Skip to main content

 App Development Cost in 2026 Complete Pricing Breakdown

-Clutch's 2025 survey of 1,000+ app projects found the average mobile app costs between $25,000 and $150,000.
+Clutch's 2025 survey of 1,000+ app projects pegs the average mobile app at $25,000 to $150,000.
 That range is useless for planning.
-After delivering 50+ apps — from $8K MVPs to $300K enterprise platforms — here's what actually drives the number and how to budget for yours.
+Honestly.
+We've shipped 50+ apps now, $8K MVPs all the way up to $300K enterprise platforms, and the final number almost always comes down to the same handful of things.
+Below is what actually moves it, plus how to budget your own build without getting burned.

 How Much Does a Simple App Cost vs a Complex One?

-The single biggest cost driver isn't technology.
+The biggest cost driver isn't the tech.
 It's scope.
 A login screen with five tabs costs $20K.
-That same app with real-time chat, payment processing, and an admin dashboard? $120K.
-The gap comes down to three tiers that we've seen repeat across 50+ projects.
+Bolt on real-time chat, payment processing, and an admin dashboard, and that same app jumps to $120K.
+The whole thing tends to sort into three tiers.
+We've watched it play out that way across 50+ projects now.

 TierCost RangeTimelineExampleKey Features